IgorTatarnikov/imperial_demo/README.md

 Use docker-compose up to start the back end server.

-The back end server will listen on port 8080 of localhost.\
+The back end server will listen on port 8080.\
 The database is set up to listen on port 7132.

 ## localhost:8080/task/create